cardano-foundation/openblockperf/docs/tracer.md

 that the node will create the socket file!
 The cardano-tracer service will the connect to that socket and receive logs.

-### Node TracerOptions
+## Node TracerOptions

-Besides enabling the tracer in the node it also needs to get some config about what it should log.
-That is done through the `TracerOptions` in the nodes config.json.
+Once enabled the node will need to receive the configuration for the tracer system.
+That is provided through the `TracerOptions` block.

 A simple example might look like this:

 ```json
 "TraceOptions": {